 - Conduct community outreaches

-- Maintain waterholes to ensure vital water access to wildlife
+- Maintain waterholes to make sure wildlife has access to water

 Endangered species research

-- Teaching children about the importance of protecting the environment
+- Teach children that protecting the environment is important

 Invasive plant removal

 Alien plant species are a big problem in Kenya.
 They destroy endemic plants that provide a habitat for the local wildlife.
 You’ll help remove these plants.
-You’ll also help clear and maintain trails to make sure visitors don’t wander off the dedicated paths.
-This helps protect indigenous plants.
+You’ll also help clear and maintain trails for easy navigation through the vegetation.
+Dedicated trails are important to protect indigenous plants.

 Where in Kenya will I work?